jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

 sitemap XML files for Google, etc. etc. So I need a middle ground: a [static site generator][].

-At this stage it's worth saying explicitly that static site generators, while "simpler" from a web-server point of view since you just serve HTML pages, are *a lot* harder to use than Wordpress and other blogging software, especially if someone else is doing the hosting for you as well like [Wordpress.com][wordpress].
-As the rest of this post will make clear, generating and hosting your own static site is an involved and deeply nerdy process best suited to people who are coders or similarly masochistic.
+At this stage it's worth saying explicitly that using static site generators, while "simpler" from a web-server point of view, requires much more knowledge about how web sites work and how to host them.
+As the rest of this post will make clear, generating and hosting your own static site is an involved and deeply nerdy process best suited to people who are web programmers, or interested in becoming one.

+#### Pelican

 There are roughly fourteen bazillion site generator projects around, with the number growing constantly.

-### Pelican

-I chose [Pelican][pelican] because:
+I chose [Pelican][pelican] for my blog because:

  - It seems relatively well-established and mature in the field.
  - It allows posts to be written in Markdown (or other human-friendly markup